Telepathee/PvZtool/README.md

-homework for operating system lesson please install tkinter and pymem to run
+homework for operating system lesson;
+please install tkinter and pymem to run